Daniel Warren Johnson

-Daniel Warren Johnson is a comic book artist and writer based in Chicago.
-He has worked on titles with Image Comics, Marvel Comics, and DC Comics.
+Daniel Warren Johnson (born March 1987) is an American comic book artist and writer based in Chicago.
+He has worked on comics with Image, Marvel, and DC.
 He also collaborated with colorist Mike Spicer beginning with Extremity.
-The men also worked together on the Wonder Woman: Dead Earth and Beta Ray Bill: Argent Star mini-series.
-He followed that up with a solo project, Do A Powerbomb in 2022.
+The duo also worked together on the Wonder Woman: Dead Earth and Beta Ray Bill: Argent Star mini-series.
+He followed that with a solo project, Do A Powerbomb in 2022.
 His works have been published in five languages.

 He received the ComicBook.com Golden Issues Award for Best Artist in 2021.
 He was selected for his ability to illustrate fights and his empathy.
-For instance, he was nominated for IGN's Best Comic Book Artist of 2020 award for his powerful fight scenes in Wonder Woman: Dead Earth.
-He has subsequently been noticed for his work in Do a Powerbomb.
-In 2022, he received an award for Best Limited Series by the Eisner Awards.
+He was nominated for IGN's Best Comic Book Artist of 2020 award for his powerful fight scenes in Wonder Woman: Dead Earth.
+He was subsequently been noticed for his work in Do a Powerbomb.
+In 2022, he was nominated for Best Limited Series by the Eisner Awards.
+In 2023, he won Best Publication for Teens for the series.
+In 2024, his work on Transformers earned two more Eisner Awards for Best Continuing Series and Best Writer/Artist.

 Early life

-Originally from Massachusetts, Johnson has stated that his first introduction to comic books was Bill Watterson's Calvin and Hobbes.
+Originally from Massachusetts, Johnson has stated that his introduction to comic books was Bill Watterson's Calvin and Hobbes.
 He has explained that he had a sheltered childhood, and wasn't allowed to read certain comics or watch certain cartoons as a child.
-Reading these stories as a kid inspired Johnson to start drawing.
+Reading these stories inspired Johnson to start drawing.
 Johnson was homeschooled beginning in third grade and continuing until twelfth.
-He was tutored by a woman named Rosetta at a local art center, who he credits as being very influential for his career in art.
+He was tutored by a woman named Rosetta at a local art center, who he credits as being influential for his career.
 Johnson went to college in Chicago to get a degree in teaching, before changing paths and getting a job as a patient transporter at a hospital.
 At his job at the hospital, Johnson would occasionally draw portraits of patients.
 After returning to teaching, Johnson's wife Rachel encouraged him to pursue a career in art.